-MTD for VAT starts on 1 April 2019
+MTD for VAT started on 1 April 2019

-For VAT return periods ending on or after 1 April 2019, an MTD submission must be made.
-So the first standard quarter which is mandatory is 1 April 2019 to 30 June 2019.
+For VAT return periods ending on or after 1 April 2019, an MTD submission must be made for businesses with VAT turnover above the VAT threshold.
 There are various options:

 - You can file directly from compliant software.
 Some Oaktree clients already run such software, Xero and QBO being the two most common.
-These two will be fine when it comes to MTD.
+These two are fine when it comes to MTD.

 - VT software is the product Oaktree uses to file the majority of client accounts.
-It will be fully compliant for MTD for VAT.
+It is fully compliant for MTD for VAT.